 - Work-related stress

-Fees are based on the start time of sessions.
-I offer sessions between 9 am and 8 pm most days a week however I do not work all these hours, please see the calendar when booking for my availability.
+I offer sessions between 10 am and 7 pm most days a week, please see the calendar when booking for my availability.
+If you would like a session outside of these times please contact me.

-I offer a small limited number of low rate (£20 an hour) sessions per week however these are for those who feel they need help but struggle with costs
+I offer a limited number of low fee sessions per week for those who feel they need help but struggle with costs

 If you would like to know more about me and the way I work or maybe ask me a question feel free to visit my webpage where you can find more info and an easy contact form.